cfjedimaster/raymondcamden2023/src/posts/2023/04/04/2023-04-04-webc-updates-in-eleventy-looping.md

 That's really all there is to it.
 I still feel like I'm struggling a bit with WebC.
 As I've said before, not because of anything *wrong* with it, but it's definitely been a bit of a struggle to grok it.
 I hope these examples are helping others as much as they are helping me.
 If you would like the full source code, you can find it here: <https://github.com/cfjedimaster/eleventy-demos/tree/master/webc_lightbox>

-I also set up a Glitch if you want to see this in action yours: <https://glitch.com/edit/#!/webc-for-demo> Let me know what you think!
+I also set up a Glitch if you want to see this in action yourself: <https://glitch.com/edit/#!/webc-for-demo> Let me know what you think!

 p.s.
 You may notice I used an odd URL in my sample images, specifically the `?.png` part at the end.
 This is not a requirement of the placeholder service I used, but something Parvus required.
 When it sees an image URL that doesn't end in a "regular" extension it doesn't consider it to be a real image.
 I'm filing a bug report on that now.